bjames/neverthenetwork/pages/linux_cli.md

 ### Switching Between Jobs

-You can start a background job by appending `&` to the command `ping -q 8.8.8.8 &`.
-You can also send the current process to the background using `CTRL + Z` followed by `bg`.
+You can start a job in the background by appending `&` to the command `ping -q 8.8.8.8 &`.
+You can also send the current process to the background by using `CTRL + Z` to stop the process and then `bg` to have the process run in the background.
 To bring a process back to the foreground, use `fg`.
-By default `fg` will bring the most recent job to the foreground, to specify a process use `fg %<jobnumber>`.
+By default `fg` will bring the most recent job to the foreground, but you can specify a process using `fg %<jobnumber>`.

 ```
 [bjames@lwks1 ~]$ sudo tcpdump -w out.pcap